This pizzeria in an old mechanic's workshop is a must-visit when in Leura.

-The restaurant is self-sustainable for its water needs.
+The restaurant is self-sustainable.
 It has a 22,000-litre rainwater tank that supplies water for its coffee machine, dishwasher, drinking water and the bathroom.
 It also has a giant composter that can chew through 200 kilograms of waste per week.
 Plus, instead of bringing in fancy furniture, the car hoist — leftover from the mechanic — was transformed into a bar and a bunch of tyres into a dividing wall.